npvinhphat/go-prod/README.md

 ## Installation

-To install go-prod, you can use the `go get` command:
+To install go-prod, you can use the `go install` command:

 ```sh
 go install github.com/npvinhphat/go-prod